sg200000/tiznitbms/README.md

     - Withdraw cash

 The database contains 4 tables:
-- **Customers** : customers informations with each person has an account id
+- **Customers** : Customers informations with each person has an account id
 - **Accounts** : Contains account informations the id is the customer account id
 - **Tellers** : Tellers informations (initialized with one teller with admin:admin as userName:password)